Mountain Lion introduced a new iOS-like feature to allow users to be notified when an application requests access to that user’s contacts:

 Given this very simple database schema, it’s pretty trivial to update this database ourselves directly.
 In my experience, when the database gets updated, the Security & Privacy preferences pane responds to the change as soon as its window again receives focus.

-I wrote a Python script that allows for ad-hoc changes to the allowed column, given an app bundle id.
+column, given an app bundle id.
 It should also be usable in scenarios where a user may be brand new and not yet had the TCC database created, so it will handle the initial schema creation of the database if it doesn’t already exist.
+This is available here.
+It currently assumes you’ll be running the script as the user whose database will be modified.